mutanabbi/chewy/README.md

 =====
 to list repositorie's files by checking manifest

-    $ chewy list [URL1 ...]
+    $ chewy list [repo-URL ...]

 As result you gonna see a list of filename, version and module description.

-To add new file to your project tree or to roll back all changes of existed file to repositorie's original one's condition
+To add new module and all related files to your project tree or to roll back all changes of existed file to repositorie's original one's condition

-    $ chewy get file-URL ...
+    $ chewy install file-URL ...

+To delete installed module module and all related files from your project tree.
+Note: this command doesn't delete any of modules' directory's empty sub directories.
+This is user's responsibility.

+    $ chewy uninstall file-PATH ...

 to receive newest versions of your project's files by checking a repository

-    $ chewy update [file-URL ...]
+    $ chewy update [file-PATH ...]

 to check availability of newest versions of your project's files

-    $ chewy status [file-URL ...]
+    $ chewy status [file-PATH ...]

 As result you gonna see a list of